Experimental design for Partially Observed Markov Decision Processes: Modified HMM theory

 This gives an alternative expression of $\dot{h}_{k,x}$.
 We get $\dot{h}_{0,x}(\theta)= \frac{\partial}{\partial \theta} \log g(x_0,Y_0)$ and for $k\geq 1$

 This expression can be generalized to starting the process at other values than zero;

-This is done in Cappe et al. \cite{Cappe} to extend the process to minus infinity ($m \rightarrow -\infty$).
+This is done in \citet{Cappe} to extend the process to minus infinity ($m \rightarrow -\infty$).
 We don't extend the process to infinity, but rather think of $m$ as indicating lack of information, that is assuming that the process starts at $X_m$.

 We now prove a modified Lemma $12.5.3$ where we use the expression developed above.